justinrgarrard/world-of-naevis.net/docs/welcome/for_veterans.md

 #### Signs That Naevis Might Be For You

-> * Your players showed up to a *Lord of the Rings* style campaign with a Warforged, a Kenku, and a Tabaxi.
+> * Your party's last combat encounter took two weeks to finish.
 >
-> * The new player stopped coming to games after their Human Fighter was hopelessly outclassed by the min-maxer's Hexadin.
+> * Your party showed up to a *Lord of the Rings* themed campaign with a Warforged, a Kenku, and a Tabaxi.
 >
-> * Your party's last combat took two sessions to run.
+> * Your party has a Sorcadin that's better at fighting than the Fighter, and better at wizardry than the Wizard.

 ---